 Access to the premium version of the Trip database (Trip Pro) is freely available to everyone in the NHS in England (via Health Education England).
 It’s worth noting that Trip Pro is accessed via IP address (so you would need to access the database using an NHS computer).

 BMJ Best Practice is a useful online resource which follows a step-by-step approach that is structured around the patient consultation and covers diagnosis, prognosis, treatment and prevention.

 BMJ Best Practice is free for all Mid Yorkshire Hospitals NHS Trust staff to access via NHS OpenAthens.

 BMJ Best Practice Website

 The BMJ Best Practice website allows users to access reliable decision-support information and ever evolving medical information on thousands of clinical topics.
-It also provides links to external sources which may be of interest and allows allows users to download information, including patient leaflets & PDF’s.

 The website also has an CME/CPD activity tracking tool which logs your searches and active hours and allows users to create activity certificates to support revalidation and CME/CPD.
 More information on this can be found in this BMJ User Guide.